syedsaqib2457/php-hash/documentation/add_node.md

 ### data [internal_ip_address_version_4]

-This is the added internal IPv4 address in the added node.
+This is the internal IPv4 address in the added node.

 The value is either a `reserved IPv4 address` or `empty`.

 ### data [internal_ip_address_version_4_type]

-This is the added internal IPv4 address type in the added node.
+This is the internal IPv4 address type in the added node.

 The value is either an `IP address type` or `empty`.